Makoto Hasegawa (dancer)

 Makoto Hasegawa (長谷川慎, Hasegawa Makoto) is a Japanese dancer and actor, he is a member of the Japanese group The Rampage from Exile Tribe.

 Career

 Makoto attended EXPG (Exile Professional Gym) of Tokyo and auditioned for The Rampage via Global Japan Challenge.

 In September 2014, he became an official member of the group.

 As a child he featured in some EXILE music videos and also used to be a Generations from Exile Tribe support member from 2011 to 2013.

 He is one of the members of a Krump dance crew "Rag Pound" with fellow members Kaisei Takechi and Kazuma Kawamura.

-In October 2018, he made his acting debut with drama "Prince Of Legend".
+In October 2018, he made his acting debut with drama Prince Of Legend.

 In September 2019, Makoto played in the YouTube web drama Shujin-kō (主人公).

+In January 2023, Makoto played the lead role in the stage play Romeo & Juliet along with Kie Kitano.

+In March 2024, Makoto played the lead role in the TV drama Love is Better the Second Time Around along with Robin Furuya.